 It is now settled law that public employees cannot be forced to pay dues to a union as a condition of employment.
 American Federation of State, County and Municipal Employees (AFSCME) Local 3930 and the State of California don’t seem convinced.
 Neither does a federal judge.
-On June 15, a U.S. District Court in Southern California rebuked an Orange County home care provider, Maria Quezambra (in photo), in her quest to recoup dues collected by the union via the State of California over six years despite clear evidence that someone at the union had forged her signature to establish membership.
+On June 15, a U.S. District Court for the Central District of California rebuked an Orange County home care provider, Maria Quezambra, in her quest to recoup dues collected by the union via the State of California over six years despite clear evidence that someone at the union had forged her signature to establish membership.
 A week later, she filed an appeal.
 The larger issue, in light of the Supreme Court’s 2018 ruling in Janus v.
-AFSCME Council 31, is the corrupting practice of government agencies allying themselves with the very unions with whom they bargain.
+AFSCME Council 31, is the corrupt practice of government agencies allying themselves with the very unions with whom they bargain.

 The U.S. Supreme Court’s Janus decision was … Read More ➡